woocommerce/woocommerce/readme.txt

 * Fix - Better backwards compatibility with _woocommerce_exclude_image
 * Fix - is_on_sale() method now returns true for products with a sale product of 0
 * Fix - For when get_the_terms() returns false inside woocommerce_get_product_terms()
+* Fix - PayPal has a 9 item limit

 = 2.0.9 - 02/05/2013 =
 * Feature - Added is_product_taxonomy() conditonal.